Top Data Analytics Trends & Statistics for 2022

 The global business intelligence market will be valued at $30.9 billion by 2022

-According to research by Beroe, Inc., a leading provider of procurement intelligence, the global business intelligence market is estimated to reach $30.9 billion by 2022. and key drivers include big data analytics, demand for data-as-a-service, demand for personalized, self-servicing BI capabilities.
+According to research by Beroe, Inc., a leading provider of procurement intelligence, the global business intelligence market is estimated to reach $30.9 billion by 2022.
+The key drivers behind this forecasted trend include big data analytics, demand for data-as-a-service, demand for personalized, self-servicing BI capabilities.

 60% of organizations report company culture as being their biggest obstacle to success with business intelligence.